Course Outline

 Introduction

-• Understanding the architecture of Object Constraint Language (OCL) and Unified Modeling Language (UML)
+• Understanding the Object Constraint Language (OCL) and Unified Modeling Language (UML) architecture

-• Overview of Web Ontology Language (OWL) and ontology structures
+• Overview of the Web Ontology Language (OWL) and ontology structures

 Object Constraint Language (OCL)